Capgemini/microsoft-team-labs/codelabs/git-basics.md

 ### Create a repo using the web portal

-Navigate to the Repos page in your project.
+Navigate to the **Repos** page in your project.

 ![newrepository](.attachments/git-basics/newrepository01.png)

-From the repo drop-down, select New repository.
+From the repo drop-down, select **New repository**.

 ![newrepository](.attachments/git-basics/newrepository02.png)

 In the Create a new repository dialog, verify that Git is the repo type and enter a name for your new repo.
-You can also add a README and create a .gitignore for the type of code you plan to manage in the repo.
+You can also add a **README** and create a **.gitignore** for the type of code you plan to manage in the repo.
 A README contains information about the code in your repo.
 The .gitignore file tells Git which types of files to ignore, such as temporary build files from your development environment.

 Set options for your new repo in the Create a Git repo dialog.
 When you're happy with the repo name and choices, select Create.